 - Getting into rate mode: covers moving towards learning how to fly rate/acro – the real step into getting into FPV racing.

 - Moving from intermediate to advanced flying: More in-depth flying and upgrade theory.
 Covers how to pull off the fancier tricks, rolls, and dives you see in your favorite videos.

 Hopefully this series has helped give you some guidance into the basics of flying multicopters.
 If you can master the basics here, it will be much easier for you to pick up and fly other fancier quads.
 Again, let’s review what we went over:

 Part 3 – Finally getting off the ground and learning the skills necessary for flying.

 Ready to continue your learning?
 Well, go check out our Drone Racing Guide!
 The articles here can help structure your learning as you move towards purchasing a real racing quad!

 Thanks for reading!
-Have ideas for a part four?
-Feel free to let me know in the comments!
 If you found this series interesting, be sure to share it with your friends!